-401 Unauthorized: If the request contains no access token even though one is required, or if the request resource, the API producer shall respond with this response code.
+401 Unauthorized: If the request contains no access token even though one is required, or if the request contains an authorization token that is invalid (e.g. expired or revoked), the API producer should respond with this response.
+The details of the error shall be returned in the WWW-Authenticate HTTP header, as defined in IETF RFC 6750 [8] and resource, the API producer shall respond with this response code.
 More details are defined in IETF RFC 7231 [10].
 The "ProblemDetails" structure shall be provided.
 It should include in the "detail" attribute information about the source of the problem, and may indicate how to solve it.